<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 The SI.1 Hinge is ideal for luxury and commercial refrigerators, offering strength, precision, and seamless integration for built-in and panel-ready appliances.

-The SI.2 Stainless Steel Wine Cooler Hinge is perfect for wine fridges in high-end kitchens and bars, featuring a compact, self-closing design that ensures a modern, flush aesthetic.
+The SI.2 Stainless Steel Wine Cooler Hinge is perfect for wine fridges in high-end kitchens and bars, featuring a compact, self-closing design supports a modern, flush aesthetic.

 Both hinges combine innovation and functionality, making them the top choice for designers and manufacturers focused on premium appliance performance and style.